 Targeted therapy.
 These are medicines that focus on specific parts of cancer cells.

 Radiation therapy.
 These are high-energy X-rays or other types of radiation.
 They're used to kill cancer cells or stop them from growing.
+Stereotactic surgery is a special type of radiation therapy.
+It uses very focused beams of energy that can destroy tumors with less damage to normal, surrounding tissue.

 Other treatments may include: